 Construction was initially slated for Jefferson Street but in 2015 the City of Nashville announced plans to redevelop its old convention center site.
 Included in these plans was a prominent, state-of-the-art location for NMAAM.
 Since that time, NMAAM has managed to develop unique programs and other offerings to serve the community without a physical exhibit space.

-The National Museum of African American Music broke ground in early 2017 with a grand opening slated for Labor Day Weekend 2020.
+The National Museum of African American Music broke ground in early 2017 with a grand opening slated for Fall 2020.

 NMAAM’s story is essential in many ways.
 While the concept was to marry the celebration and preservation of African American music, a significant aspect of the project is the anticipated economic impact.
 As an educational facility, national tourist destination, and economic development engine for Middle Tennessee, NMAAM will be a vibrant museum where youth, artists, and families will find creative and cultural inspiration.